paulhectork/md2tex/input/test.md

 not a list but a lumpy space princess fan page this is not a list

 - new list
 -just dropped
   - soup
 decent
 ; that too
   - pretty soup
   - ugly soup

 It is revealed in "Skyhooks II" that Lumpy Space Princess is the most powerful of the Elementals, a group of beings who embody the cosmic forces that make up Ooo. <br> As the Elemental of Lumps, she can negate the powers of other Elementals and reverse the damage they cause, should they ever go rogue.

 *horrible list test, or, how to break your parser*

-    - level 4
-  - level 2
-   - level 3
+- level 0
    - level 1
+   - level 1
+- level 0
-       - level 5
+   - level 1

 ##### Ordered list